devleaks/cockpitdecks-docs/docs/Extending/Web Decks.md

     layout: devlayout
 ```

-The same virtual deck definition can be used more than once to create similar decks:
+The same web deck definition can be used more than once to create similar decks:

 ```yaml
 decks: